Learning Outcomes

 Champerty is a form of maintenance where the third party supports the litigation in exchange for a share of any proceeds.

 Modern courts recognise that third-party funding can improve access to justice, provided it does not encourage frivolous claims or undermine the integrity of the legal process.
-The doctrines of maintenance and champerty still exist, but are now applied to prevent only abusive or improper funding arrangements.
+The doctrines of maintenance and champerty still exist as matters of public policy, but are now applied to prevent only abusive or improper funding arrangements.
+To avoid champerty, the funded party must retain control over the litigation and settlement decisions; funder rights must be carefully drafted so they do not amount to commanding strategy or compelling settlement against the client’s wishes.

 Key Term: third-party funding